15 Insanely Cool Things to Do in Moab Outdoors

 arches-national-park-moab-utah

-Visiting Arches National Park makes for a great day trip.
-Be sure to stop at all the pull-offs and parking areas to hike and see all of the arches.
+Visiting Arches National Park is worth the trip.
+Stop at all the pull-offs and parking areas to hike and see the iconic arches.

 canyonlands-national-park-moab-utah

-Canyonlands National Park is a must-see natural wonder of the world.
+Canyonlands National Park is a must-see natural wonder.
 Spend an afternoon driving the main paved park road through the Island in the Sky District.
-Below is the map we use to hike all the best trails.

-If you have more time in the area and want to see all that Canyonlands offers, spend time camping and hiking in the Needles District or Maze District.
+If you have more time in the area and want to see more of what Canyonlands offers, spend time camping and hiking in the Needles District or Maze District.

 hiking-near-moab

-Moab is surrounded by public lands and national parks, making it a paradise for hiking.
+Moab is surrounded by public lands and national parks, making it a fun place for hiking in the desert.

 Canyonlands National Park: